MIDWEST SPRING PLANTINGS: Spring vs Summer Annuals

 Ever wonder why your plants die in the spring, you buy these pretty flowers from a store, plant them and then boom they die, dang it!
 WHYYYY?
 I WANT TO ENJOY MY FLOWERS during these chilly and still little frosty days of spring!!!

-The trick is the weather, we at Floral Bar are just as eager to plant as you, but we know we have to listen to mother nature, she doesn't care what we want!
+There are cold-weather annuals and annuals that thrive in the cold weather so let us focus on the cold for now.
+The trick is the weather, we at Floral Bar are just as eager to plant as you, but we know we have to listen to mother nature, she is THE BOSS.

-Pay attention to the temperature, for cool weather annuals, it is best if it is 40 degrees and above.
 When and how to start planting cool-season annuals is slightly tricky, did you check the night temperatures?
 Even a dip under 35 will cause the buds of your spring flowers to freeze, meaning fewer flowers, that's no floral bar.

 We recommend starting with pansies, violas and primulas are the most cold-tolerant and can even take a dusting of snow.
 Cool-Season Annuals thrive even when nighttime lows hit freezing.
 Most demand plenty of moisture so be ready to water during these chilly months.